insomnius/code-geek/README.md

   - use command `gcc -o c/sort/main c/sort/main.c` to generate compiled file and then run it with `./c/sort/main` or just simply use `make c_sort`

 ### C++

 - String
   - use command `g++ -o c++/string/main c++/string/FizzBuzz.cpp` to generate compiled file and ther run it with `./c++/string/main` or just simply use `make cpp_fizzbuzz`

 ### Java

 - use command `javac filename.java` to generate compiled file and then run it with `java filename.class`.

+### Python

+- use command `python python/logic/numberPattern.py`
+  > Depend on what version for your python command, sometimes you should use `python3` for call python 3.

 ## Contributing